-While completing their coursework, our students have the opportunity to gain real world experience by integrating their classroom experience with practical experience through Holy Family’s highly respected co-op and internship program.
-In this program, students design a professional resume, conduct a mock interview with our Career Department, and develop a set of objectives that they hope to achieve during their co-op or internship experience.
+While completing their coursework, our students have the opportunity to gain real-world experience by integrating their classroom experience with practical experience through Holy Family’s highly respected Experiential Learning program.
+In this program, students design a professional resume, conduct a mock interview with our Career Department, and develop a set of objectives that they hope to achieve during their Experiential Learning experience.

-These are just a few of our cooperative education placement sites:
+These are just a few of the Experiential Learning companies our student have worked with:

 - Baker Tilly